girder/django-large-image/README.md

 - `LargeImageMixin`: for use with a standard, non-detail `ViewSet`.
 Users must implement `get_path()`
 - `LargeImageDetailMixin`: for use with a detail viewset like `GenericViewSet`.
 Users must implement `get_path()`
 - `LargeImageFileDetailMixin`: (most commonly used) for use with a detail viewset like `GenericViewSet` where the associated model has a `FileField` storing the image data.
-- `LargeImageVSIFileDetailMixin`: (geospatial) for use with a detail viewset like `GenericViewSet` where the associated model has a `FileField` storing the image data that is intended to be read with GDAL.
+- `LargeImageVSIFileDetailMixin`: (geospatial) for use with a detail viewset like `GenericViewSet` where the associated model has a `FileField` storing the image data that is intended to be read with GDAL/rasterio.
 This will access the data over GDAL's Virtual File System interface (a VSI path).

 Most users will want to use `LargeImageFileDetailMixin` and so the following example demonstrate how to use it: